-The International Criminal Court has sentenced Congolese warlord Thomas Lubanga to 14 years in jail for recruiting and using child soldiers during the DRC's conflict.
+The International Criminal Court has sentenced Congolese warlord Thomas Lubanga to 14 years in jail for recruiting and using child soldiers in the Democratic Republic of Congo, Al Jazeera reported.

 The court's first-ever sentencing since it was established a decade ago comes after it unanimously convicted Lubanga in March for using child soldiers in his rebel army in 2002 and 2003, during the DRC's ethnic conflict.